gleblebedev/rbfx_wiki/Migration-from-vanilla-Urho3D.md

 **Why not standard containers of STL?**

-Main reasons against STD are worse debug performance and unspecified container size that makes them incompatible with `Urho3D::Variant`.
+Main reasons against STL are worse debug performance and unspecified container size that makes them incompatible with `Urho3D::Variant`.
 EASTL also has more features than STL and could be extended.

 **Why keep SharedPtr and WeakPtr?**